 By Coach Mel

 We live in the Pacific Northwest, arguably and biasedly, the most beautiful corner of the world!
-We could pretty much drive in any direction and be somewhere remote and beautiful within an hour.
+We could pretty much drive in any direction from Portland and be somewhere remote and beautiful within an hour.
 That said, most of us don’t have a 2 hour round trip window to work with every time we want to get outdoors, especially on the weekdays.
 Fear not!
-Over the past 9 years I’ve made it my life’s work to find every nook and cranny of nature left in our fair city.
+Over the past 9 years I’ve made it my life’s work to find every nook and cranny of nature left in Portland.

-Below are my four recommendations; some you may have heard of, others not, but all can have you in nature within 10-20 minute from your office or doorstep.
+Below are my four recommendations in Portland; some you may have heard of, others not, but all can have you in nature within 10-20 minute from your office or doorstep.

 16160 SE Powell Blvd- A little farther outside the city but worth the trek.

 Powell Butte is an extinct cinder cone volcano comprised of 611 acres of meadowland and forest.